-Second, you want to ensure that the warehouse provides the right storage condition that can protect your products at all times.
-With the proper storage conditions, you can ensure that your products won’t get spoiled or damaged.
+Second, you want to ensure the warehouse provides the right storage conditions for your items at all times.
+With the proper conditions, you ensure your products won’t get spoiled or damaged.

-Some services provide flat rates based on weight and shipping destination, others might charge based on unit, and others charge by the month.
+Some services provide flat rates based on weight and shipping destination, some charge based on unit, and others charge by the month.

-There’s a lot of factors that go into pricing from an FBA prep center.
-For example, some places charge extra for providing packaging materials, while others already include it in the fees.
+Pricing for an FBA prep center is based on many factors.
+For example, some places charge extra for providing packaging materials, while others already include it in the original fees.

-Different prep centers also offer different payment options, ranging from upfront to an installment basis.
+Different prep centers also offer different payment options, ranging from up front to an installment plan.

-Learn how your preferred prep centers handle billing and pricing, then work backwards from your sales price to find out what you can afford when you factor in fulfillment costs and payment timelines.
+Learn how your preferred prep centers handle billing and pricing, then work backwards from your sales price to find out what you can afford after you factor in fulfillment costs and payment timelines.

-No matter what option you choose, look for a service with fair and transparent pricing so that you can budget appropriately, and forecast future finances.
+No matter what option you choose, look for a service with fair and transparent pricing so you can budget appropriately and forecast future finances.

-Tip: Look at intangible value besides flat costs, such as customer service and available technology.
+Tip: Consider intangible value as well, such as customer service and available technology.

 Sometimes, it may be cheaper for you to store your inventory in prep centers rather than Amazon’s fulfillment center.
 The prep service will only send stock to Amazon when the demand calls for it.
-This can be more cost effective for your business, as Amazon tends to penalize businesses who have their stocks in limbo for so long.
-You may end up paying fees per item you want to have returned and then pay again to have your stock repackaged.
+This can be more cost effective for your business, as Amazon tends to penalize businesses who have their stock in limbo for too long.
+You may end up paying fees for each item you want returned, and then pay again to have your stock repackaged.

 More and more sellers prefer to use prep centers to store their inventory thanks to the cost efficiency and convenience.
-Plus, if anything happens with an Amazon suspension, you won’t have to pay extra to get your suspended items returned.
+Plus, if you run into an Amazon suspension, you won’t have to pay extra to get your suspended items returned.

 Figure out what you need to support your sales velocity, minimum order quantity from your supplier, and total costs of maintaining inventory yourself, storing it at FBA, or paying for storage at a prep center.